 Though Andrew Byrnes and Mike Ferry were separated by only four years, the pair had very different experiences while rowing at Bates.
 Ferry came to the college when the rowing program was only a seven-year-old club with a few lightweight rowers.
 His passion for the sport was developed during his collegiate years and he looked to continue rowing beyond college.
 Though he never learned how to scull at Bates (the club had very limited equipment at the time), he began sculling with Vesper and went on to row the USA 2x at the 2000 Olympic Games in Sydney.
 The crew advanced to the semifinals, where it missed making the Olympic finals by one spot.
 Two autumns after Ferry graduated, rowing became a varsity sport at Bates.

 Mike retired from rowing following the 2000 Olympic Games in Sydney and now lives in New York City, where he hopes to get on the water more often.

-Tags: 2008 Olympic Games in Beijing, Andrew Byrnes '05, Canadian National Men's Rowing Team, Olympic Gold Medalist.
+Tags: 2008 Olympic Games in Beijing, Andrew Byrnes '05, Canada, Canadian National Men's Rowing Team, Olympic Gold Medalist.